Suppress a specific rule on this line

 -- novygl: secrets.generic.connection-string

-• Inline comment — when the suppression should travel with the code (e.g. test fixtures with deliberately-insecure values, documented hardcoded examples in tutorials).
+• Inline novygl — the suppression should travel with the code (e.g. test fixtures with deliberately-insecure values, documented hardcoded examples in tutorials).
+Trade-off: the finding never appears anywhere in Vygl, so compliance reviewers can’t see it without reading source.